Deep Blue Sea (1999 film): Plot

 In a remote underwater facility, doctors Susan McCallister and Jim Whitlock are conducting research on mako sharks to help in the re-activation of dormant human brain cells like those found in Alzheimer's disease patients.
 After one of the sharks escapes the facility and attempts to attack a boat full of young adults, financial backers send corporate executive Russell Franklin to investigate the facility.

 Susan and Jim prove their research is working by testing a certain protein complex that was removed from the brain tissue of their largest shark, which bites off Jim's right arm upon awakening in the laboratory.
-Brenda Kerns, the tower's operator, calls a helicopter that braves heavy rain and strong winds to evacuate Jim.
+Brenda Kerns, the tower's operator, calls a helicopter that flies through heavy rain and strong winds to evacuate Jim.
 As Jim is being lifted the cable jams, dropping Jim and his stretcher into the shark pen.
 The largest shark grabs the stretcher and pulls the helicopter into the tower, killing Brenda and the pilots, as well as causing massive explosions that severely damage the facility.

 In the laboratory, Susan, Franklin, wrangler Carter Blake, marine biologist Janice Higgins, and engineer Tom Scoggins witness the shark smash the stretcher against the laboratory's main window, which then shatters, drowning Jim and flooding the facility.
-The group goes to the facility's wet entry, where they plan to take a submersible to escape.
-Susan confesses to the others that she and Jim genetically engineered the sharks to increase their brain size, as they were not large enough to harvest sufficient amounts of the protein complex; this had the side effect of making them smarter and more deadly.
-When the group reaches the wet entry, they discover that the submersible has been damaged.
-While delivering a monologue emphasizing the need for group unity, Franklin is dragged into the submersible pool by one of the sharks and devoured.
+The group goes to the facility's wet entry, where they plan to take a submersible to escape to the surface.
+Susan confesses to the others that she and Jim genetically engineered the sharks to increase their brain size, as they were not naturally large enough to harvest sufficient amounts of the protein complex; this broke protocol and made the sharks smarter and deadlier.
+In the facility's partially flooded kitchen, cook Sherman "Preacher" Dudley, manages to kill a strayed shark by setting off an explosion with his lighter.

+When the group reaches the wet entry, they discover that the submersible has been damaged and is unsuitable for use.
+While delivering a monologue emphasizing the need for group unity, Franklin is dragged into the submersible pool by the largest shark and devoured.
 The remaining crew opt to climb up the elevator shaft at the risk of destabilizing the pool.
-As they climb, explosive tremors cause the ladder to break, and Janice loses her grip and falls into the shark-infested water.
-Despite Carter's attempt to save her, one of the two remaining sharks drags Janice under, killing and devouring her.
-In the facility's kitchen, which has been partially flooded, cook Sherman "Preacher" Dudley, whose parrot is devoured in the process, manages to kill the first shark with an explosion.
-He then makes his way to the elevator shaft, where he encounters Carter, Scoggins, and Susan.
+As they climb, explosive tremors cause the ladder to break, and Janice loses her grip and falls into the water.
+Despite Carter's attempt to save her, a shark drags Janice under and devours her.

+The rest of the group moves on, encountering Preacher.
 Carter and Scoggins go to the flooded laboratory to activate a control panel that drains a stairway to the surface, while Susan heads to her room to collect her research material.
-Carter and Scoggins reach the control panel, but the largest shark storms in, killing and ripping Scoggins apart, and sabotaging the controls.
-In the other room, Susan encounters another shark, and electrocutes it with a power cable, destroying her research in the process.
+Carter and Scoggins reach the control panel, but the largest shark storms in, ripping Scoggins apart and damaging the controls.
+In her room, Susan encounters another shark and electrocutes it with a power cable, destroying her research in the process.